ferakp/application-for-IA-programs/README.md

 ## Run dev app

+Open aurelia.json file and replace host and port properties with your localhost and port number

 Run `npm start`, then open `http://localhost:8080`

 You can change the standard webpack configurations from CLI easily with something like this: `npm start -- --open --port 8888`.
 However, it is better to change the respective npm scripts or `webpack.config.js` with these options, as per your need.